Godfray Panel 2025

 Terms of Reference

-Defra has commissioned the independent panel of experts who conducted the 2018 Bovine TB Strategy Review to consider whether there is any substantive new evidence or analysis that affects the conclusions made in their report.
-This will ensure work on a comprehensive new bovine TB strategy for England, which was announced in August, benefits from the latest evidence and science.
+Defra commissioned the independent panel of experts who conducted the 2018 Bovine TB Strategy Review to consider whether there is any substantive new evidence or analysis that affects the conclusions made in their report.
+This will ensure work on a comprehensive new bovine TB strategy for England, which was announced in August 2024, benefits from the latest evidence and science.

 Farmyard view - TB Hub

-• reviewing recent evidence and analysis published since 2018 that is relevant to bTB control in England
+• reviewed recent evidence and analysis published since 2018 that is relevant to bTB control in England

-• considering and advising on any new opportunities for improved application, enhancement or acceleration of the interventions set out in the 2018 Strategy Review,
+• considered and advised on any new opportunities for improved application, enhancement or acceleration of the interventions set out in the 2018 Strategy Review,

-• advising on gaps in the available evidence and disease control tools.
+• advised on gaps in the available evidence and disease control tools.

-The review is considering all the drivers for controlling disease spread as set out in the 2018 report.
-The focus is on the bTB eradication strategy for England only but may include lessons learnt from the experiences of the Devolved Administrations and from the strategies deployed by other countries.
+The review considered all the drivers for controlling disease spread as set out in the 2018 report.
+The focus was on the bTB eradication strategy for England only but included lessons learnt from the experiences of the Devolved Administrations and from the strategies deployed by other countries.

-The review is taking a prospective and not a retrospective view.
-It will not be making policy recommendations.
+The review took a prospective and not a retrospective view.
+It did not be make policy recommendations.

 During February 2025 the panel invited submissions of natural and social science evidence that might not have been picked up in standard literature searches.

-An evidence-based report detailing the findings will be submitted to the Strategy Refresh Steering Group for consideration and will be published in due course.
+An evidence-based report detailing the findings was submitted to the Strategy Refresh Steering Group for consideration.

 British farm buildings - Bovine TB